-The ICMA Senior Advisor program was established by the ICMA Executive Board in 1974 as the ICMA Range Rider Program to make the counsel, experience, and support of respected, retired managers of the profession available to members.
-There are currently more than 85 Senior Advisors serving members in 22 states.
+he ICMA Senior Advisor program was established by the ICMA Executive Board in 1974 as the ICMA Range Rider Program to make the counsel, experience, and support of respected, retired managers of the profession available to members.
+There are currently 115 Senior Advisors and 30 state partners.

 Senior Advisors are retired managers with extensive experience who volunteer their time to provide a unique source of outside advice to their colleagues.
 They are selected jointly by the state sponsor and the ICMA Executive Director.
-Although they are expected to be visible, accessible and responsive to members and association needs, Senior Advisors are unpaid volunteers who pursue other activities while in retirement and thus are not employed"full time."
+Although they are expected to be visible, accessible and responsive to members and association needs, Senior Advisors are unpaid volunteers who pursue other activities while in retirement and thus are not "full time."
 Expenses incurred are reimbursed and shared by ICMA and the sponsoring state organization.
-The expenses allocated depend on the size of the state, the number of Senior Advisors and funds available from the sponsors.
+The expenses allocated depend on the size of the state, the number of Senior Advisors, and funds available from the sponsors.

-Senior Advisors are available to meet periodically with members in their states or areas to discuss the profession and their concerns as members.
+Senior Advisors are available to meet with members in their states or areas to discuss the profession and their concerns as members.
 Discussion topics range from relations with elected officials, overall management questions, relations with ICMA, responses to local controversies such as referenda on the council-manager plan, to career development.

 All discussions are on a confidential basis.
 Senior Advisors are friends, colleagues, and advisors to the profession-not consultants.
 The Senior Advisor program is designed to help with personal and professional issues, not to provide technical assistance or solve substantive problems in a local government.
-However, a Senior Advisors may consult with local governments as individuals, on a part-time basis, as long as the consulting does not impair his or her effectiveness.
-Program guidelines contain advice for Senior Advisors who are part-time consultants.
+However, Senior Advisors may consult with local governments as individuals, on a part-time basis, if the consulting does not impair their effectiveness as an advisor.
+Program guidelines contain advice for Senior Advisors who do part-time consulting.

-Senior Advisors may also help communities interested in creating a professional local government management position, including or in the adoption of council-manager government.
+Senior Advisors may also help communities interested in creating a professional local government management position, including adoption of councilmanager government.